I am Honorary Lecturer in the Department of Primary Care and Public Health at Imperial College London.

 I am also Assistant Professor in Clinical Epidemiology in the Department of Health Services Research and Policy at the London School of Hygiene and Tropical Medicine (see here).

-I completed my PhD, entitled 'Access to Primary Health Care in England: Policy, Theory and Evidence,' in October 2016.
+I completed my PhD, entitled 'Access to Primary Health Care in England: Policy, Theory and Evidence,' at Imperial in October 2016.
 It focused on three topics:

 Access to General Practice: The U.K. Government plans to make it easier for patients to see their family doctors in England.
 It intends to do this partly through extending the opening hours of general practices.

 Patient Experience of General Practice: Patient experience has declined across several measures in national surveys since 2011-12.
 This includes measures related to access, satisfaction with opening hours, and overall experience.